AmineAML/DiscordBot/README.md

 <h1 align="center">Discord Bot</h1>

 Discord bot which performs auto moderation and notify about Twitch and YouTube channels that are live streaming.
 Bot can do a basic conversation.
 By using [NLP.js](https://github.com/axa-group/nlp.js), the bot can guess the language (currently English and French) and react to the user's message by a '👍' for positivity and '👎' for negativity.
-User can add/remove Twitch and YouTube channels to/from the notification list, also retrieve them and display those who are live streaming
+Twitch and YouTube live streams notifications and Twitch channels suggestions

 ## Features and commands
 <img src="bot\assets\pictures\Bot.png">